michaeldawson/website/src/markdown-pages/alignment.md

 ## Boosters

-Now for the fun part: between those guiding of _Guidelines_ and _Tactics_ rails is a third one, and in our train metaphor, it's the _"power-rail"_... you know, the little one that runs between the two guiding tracks, the one that's electrified with super high voltage?
+Now for the fun part: between those guiding of _Guidelines_ and _Tactics_ rails is a third one, and in our train metaphor, it's the _"power-rail"_... you know, the little one that runs alongside the two guiding rails, the one that's electrified with super high voltage?

 This rail is made up of your _Boosters_ - all the little things that you can do during your day, to boost your defences, power up your positive energy, and also just _enjoy!_